ai/evolu-lang/README.md

 ## How It Works

-A developer defines commands by Evolu to create a business specific language (or uses the standard commands pack) and defines tests (*fitness*), to determine what program he or she wants to create.
+A developer defines commands by Evolu Lang to create a business specific language (or uses the standard commands pack) and defines tests (*fitness*), to determine what program he or she wants to create.

 In the next step he or she uses a generator, which uses a genetic algorithm,